llagerlof/MyConsolePHP/README.md

   - Write your code in the left panel (the \<?php and ?\> tags are optional).
   - CTRL + ENTER anywhere to execute it.
   - All output are sent to the right panel.
-  - The result panel is editable too, if you want to make annotations.
+  - The result panel is editable too (if you want to make annotations and copy it to somewhere else).